OpenEthicsAI/OETP/docs/rfc/oetp-protocol.md

 * IANA requests for the Data Processor identity management.
 * Extensibility of the OETP Disclosure Format.
+* Evaluate other methods of Generation of the Composite Disclosure based on the Disclosure Tree
 * Disclosure Chaining mechanisms and various use-cases.
 * Typical scenarios and templates for Disclosure submissions.
 * Mapping of the regulatory requirements and future Disclosure elements.